 What Is GSM?

-GSM stands for Global System For Mobile Communications and is best known for its use in mobile phone technologies.
+GSM stands for Global System for Mobile communications and is best known for its use in mobile phone technologies.
 Originally developed in Europe under the name Group Special Mobile, it has since been used to great advantage for vehicle tracking and other technologies.

 GPS And GSM Differences

 While GPS uses satellite technology to triangulate the position of the GPS tracker, GSM based vehicle tracking systems use signal strength and base station triangulation to determine the whereabouts of the GSM tracking device.
+GPS and GSM can be used together in a single tracking device for the best location accuracy.

-GSM Functions In GPS Devices
+GSM Functions In Tracking Devices

 Hybrid technologies have become possible with technological advances in recent years.
 This has allowed GSM/GPS trackers to be implemented in devices as small as a box of matches.